connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 ## General design

-Most of the code for both servers and clients will be in a connect-python runtime library, installable with `pip install connect-python`.
+Most of the code for both servers and clients will be in a runtime library, installable with `pip install connectrpc`.

-A code generator, written in Python and installable with `pip install connect-python[compiler]`, will be available to generate a few functions:
+A code generator, written in Python and installable with `pip install connectrpc[compiler]`, will be available to generate a few functions:

 1. Synchronous and asynchronous client constructors
 2. Synchronous and asynchronous `typing.Protocol` that defines the method set that server implementations must follow